Staff profile

 Research interests

-My current research interests are focused on nature connectedness in children and adults and the relationship between nature connectedness and wellbeing.
+My research explores the relationship between nature connectedness and wellbeing for children and adults.
 I am particularly interested in understanding more about the impact of Nature Connection on wellbeing and identifying interventions that may help to improve individuals' connection to nature.
 As part of this work, I am also involved in evaluating initiatives aimed at improving nature connection and increasing access to nature for individuals who may not always find it easy to access nature.

 Finally, I am also working as part of a research team investigating the relationship between different types of beliefs, wellbeing and individual differences in personality.
 Recently one of my PhD students successfully developed a new scale to measure the dark personality traits called The Dark Side of Humanity Scale.